shiehn/signals-and-sorcery-docs/src/crucible-plugins/README.md

 ![crucible-plugins](/sas_crucible.png)

-# VST3 Plugin
+# Crucible Plugins

-## What is DAWNet?
+## Crucible Audio

-DAWNet is a VST plugin that executes remote python functions.
+Crucible-Audio is a VST plugin that executes remote python functions.
 As an example, a user may want to perform `audio stem splitting` on a remote server.
 Using the [DAWNet Client](/client/) they can send data from the DAW to the remote function, and back again.

 <video width="100%" controls>
   <source src="https://storage.googleapis.com/docs-assets/dawnet-intro.mov" type="video/mp4">